slowernews/wisdom-tldr/chapters/chapter_3_action.md

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go all in if you can see the end already.

 <!--
+People are amazing optimizers, and will find any loopholes or gaps that allow them to use any system to their advantage.

+Nietszche says to measure one's strength by the number of parasites one can support.

 surpass a gatekeeper:
 i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
 HOW open up people, is an open end question. they can say yes or no.